Hurricane Michael Property Damage Claims Attorneys

 Time limits for filing a claim for hurricane property damage

 Every state has legal time limits for filing a claim in civil court.
 This is known as the statute of limitations.
 In Florida, the statute of limitations for filing a hurricane property damage claim is four years from the time the damage occurred.
 If your claim is not filed in the court system within that four-year timeframe, your case will be dismissed and you will have lost your opportunity to recover compensation for the property damage from Hurricane Michael.

 Sustain property damage from Hurricane Michael?
 Let us help

 Hurricane Michael’s destructive winds, storm surge, heavy rain, and rapid flooding caused extensive damage to the Florida Panhandle.
 Many Floridians were already struggling to recover from previous hurricanes that hit the Sunshine State earlier in 2018 and in 2017.
 The experienced disaster recovery team at Ged Lawyers, LLP is dedicated to helping Florida residents receive just compensation for hurricane property damage.
-Our skilled hurricane property damage attorneys understand how insurance companies operate and we aggressively advocate on behalf of our clients until fair compensation is received.
-Schedule a confidential consultation with one of our hurricane property damage claims attorneys by contacting our office at 844-443-3529 or online.
+Our skilled hurricane property damage attorneys understand how insurance companies operate and we aggressively advocate on behalf of our clients until fair compensation is received. schedule a free case review with one of our hurricane property damage claims attorneys by contacting our office at 844-443-3529 or online.